 A frugal person will make sure to eat any frozen food in a reasonable amount of time.

-While each type of meat and other food item have a different freezer shelf life, my rule of thumb is to eat everything within 3-6 months.
+While each type of meat and other food item has a different freezer shelf life, my rule of thumb is to eat everything within 3-6 months.

 The only exception to the above rule is the quarter of a cow.
 That is processed for longer term shortage and we know it hasn’t been thawed at any time.